canonical/zookeeper-operator/docs/content/tutorial/deploy.md

 ## Configure Apache ZooKeeper

-Configure the Apache ZooKeeper cluster by setting the `tick-time` configuration option via the `juju config` command:
+Change the Apache ZooKeeper cluster configuration options by using the `juju config` command, for example:

 To configure these settings, use the following command: